Getting Involved With Your Pet

 • Be a competent reader and love to read

 • Willingness to get to know the children

 • Time commitments typically are for the duration of the school year or an ongoing library program

 • Grooming commitment as a desirable reading companion and role model

-If you're interested in becoming a Reading with PAWS team with your pet but you aren't yet a registered therapy team check out the other resources on our website, come to a Tails of Joy meeting to find out more and meet some therapy teams, or Contact Us for more information.
+If you're interested in becoming a reading team with your pet but you aren't yet a registered therapy team check out the other resources on our website, come to a Tails of Joy meeting to find out more and meet some therapy teams, or Contact TOJ for more information.